recaptime-dev/newsletter/drafts/regular-issues/2021-002-ajhalili2006/sections/community-radar.md

 Why?
 Because different companies are on the bandawgon on adding audio spaces into their apps, even Discord and Telegram.
 And even [Clubhouse is bringing Android users to theor platform](https://techcrunch.com/2021/05/03/clubhouse-begins-externally-testing-its-android-app) (through you still need an invite first).

 We can't see what Ben Awad build next in the future.
 And if you want to be first to get notified, [follow him on Twitter](https://twitter.com/benawad) and [subscribe to his YouTube channel](https://rtapp.tk/benawad-yt).
+(Disclaimer: This promotion is not paid by Ben Awad himself.)

+###